Status as of June 2022

 The personal data of issuers which the FOITT processes for the purpose of permission administration and management is retained for as long as is absolutely necessary for the issuance and any revocation of certificates.

-The logged data on information system authentication and the issuance of certificates as described in section 3.2 and the logs concerning the retrieval of the updated lists of signature certificates, revoked COVID-19 certificates, the retrieval of certificates with data minimisation and conversion into other electronic formats in accordance with sections 3.4 and 3.5 are retained for a maximum of two years in accordance with the requirements of the Ordinance of 19 October 2016 on Federal Identity Management Systems and Directory Services (IAMO) and the Ordinance of 22 February 2012 on the Processing of Personal Data Arising from the Use of the Federal Electronic Infrastructure.
+The logged data on information system authentication and the issuance of certificates as described in section 3.2 and the logs concerning the retrieval of the updated lists of signature certificates, revoked COVID-19 certificates, the retrieval of certificates with data minimisation and the conversion of certificates in accordance with sections 3.4 and 3.5 are retained for a maximum of two years in accordance with the requirements of the Ordinance of 19 October 2016 on Federal Identity Management Systems and Directory Services (IAMO) and the Ordinance of 22 February 2012 on the Processing of Personal Data Arising from the Use of the Federal Electronic Infrastructure.

 In order to protect the data against unauthorised access, loss and misuse, the FOITT takes appropriate security measures of both a technical (e.g. encryption, logging, access controls and restrictions, backups, IT and network security solutions, etc.) and organisational nature (e.g. instructions for employees, confidentiality agreements, reviews, etc.) in accordance with the requirements of the Federal Administration and Swiss data protection legislation.